Places to Visit in South America

 Iguazu Falls, Argentina and Brazil

-Iguazu Falls is a magnificent natural wonder located on the border of Argentina and Brazil.
-Consisting of 275 separate waterfalls, this area is an ideal destination for nature lovers with its breathtaking views and various hiking trails.
-The section called 'Devil's Throat' in particular is the most interesting part.
+Iguazu Falls, Argentina ve Thailand It's a magnificent natural wonder located on the border of the Black Sea.
+This area, comprised of 275 separate waterfalls, breathtaking views, and a variety of hiking trails, is an ideal destination for nature enthusiasts.
+The section called "Devil's Throat," in particular, is a highlight.

 Quito, Ecuador: Historic Center and Churches

-Quito, the capital of Ecuador, is one of the best-preserved historical cities in South America.
-The city is a UNESCO World Heritage Site and bears traces of the colonial period.
-The San Francisco and La Compañía de Jesús Churches are must-sees to discover the historical and cultural richness of Quito.
+Quito, the capital of Ecuador, is one of the best-preserved historic cities in South America.
+A UNESCO World Heritage Site, it bears traces of the colonial era.
+San Francisco and La Compañía de Jesús Churches are must-sees for discovering the historical and cultural richness of Quito.

 Salvador, Brazil: Pelourinho District